 Once on you are on active duty, you will quickly be put in positions of responsibility.
 You will also receive specialty training after the first year in one of the following areas: Critical Care Nursing, Community Health Nurse, Emergency Nurse, OB/GYN Nursing, Preoperative Nursing, and Psychiatric/Mental Health Nursing.

 Nurses that choose to remain in the military as a career are also eligible to apply for a fully funded Masters program in one of the following areas: Anesthesia Nursing, Family Nurse Practitioner, Health Care Nursing, Nursing Administration, and more.

 Interested students should contact the Army ROTC to learn more about Army Nursing opportunities and nursing scholarships.
-To find out more, you can also visit the Army ROTC Nursing Web Site: Army ROTC Nursing.
+To find out more, visit the Army ROTC Nursing Web Site.